serverless-guru/templates/elk-extension/README.md

 ## S3 destination

 With this destination, function logs that the Lambda function generates and writes to stdout or stderr are send to a S3 bucket.
-As the this is an asynchronous system, logs for one invoke may be processed during the next invocation.
+As this is an asynchronous system, logs for one invoke may be processed during the next invocation.
 Logs for the last invoke may be processed during the SHUTDOWN event.

 ### Configuration
 This destination accepts the following params as environment variables: